23 Aug Payment Gateways and Internet Merchant Accounts

-Merchant accounts, payment gateways, shopping carts – it all gets pretty confusing when you start looking into the various aspects of ecommerce.
+Merchant accounts, payment gateways, shopping carts – it all gets pretty confusing when you start looking into the various aspects of e-commerce

-In our previous articles, we examined points to consider in setting up your ecommerce site and also hints and tips on choosing shopping carts.
+In our previous articles, we examined points to consider in setting up your e-commerce site and also hints and tips on choosing shopping carts.

 Let’s briefly recap the nuts and bolts of the process of online sales using credit cards.

 A payment gateway is a separate service and acts as an intermediary between the merchants’ shopping cart and all the financial networks involved with the transaction, including the customers’ credit card issuer and your merchant account.
 Think of it as a EFTPOS terminal in cyberspace.
 It checks for validity, encrypts transaction details, ensures they are sent to the correct destination and then decrypts the responses which are sent back to the shopping cart.